Are you looking for easy ways to integrate your Twitter feed into your website?

 - Mentions feed: Get more customers by showing tweets of users tagging you and recommending your brand to their friends

-- User feed: Boost user engagement by showing tweets directing users to your latest products or newest blog posts
+- User feed: Boost user engagement by showing tweets from your Twitter profile timeline, directing users to your latest products or newest blog posts

-Plus, if you use Custom Twitter Feeds Pro to create and customize your Twitter widgets, your feeds effortlessly look fantastic right out of the box.
+Plus, if you use Twitter Feed Pro to create and customize your Twitter widgets, your feeds automatically copy your website’s existing theme, so they effortlessly look fantastic right out of the box.

-To get started, check out this nifty tutorial on how to embed a live Twitter widget on your WordPress website today.
+To get started, check out this nifty tutorial on how to embed a Twitter feed widget on your WordPress website today.

 5. Twitter Carousel

-Ever wanted to add a Twitter slideshow to your website?
+Ever wanted to embed a Twitter feed slideshow on your website?

 We’re here to help you out.
-By using Custom Twitter Feeds Pro, you can quickly set up and display your Twitter carousel feed on your website in 3 easy steps:
+By using Twitter Feed Pro, you can quickly set up and display your Twitter carousel feed on your website in 3 easy steps: